dimitri-yatsenko/datajoint-tutorial/manuscript/algebra.md

 Matching tuples can be *merged* into a single tuple without any conflicts of attribute names and values.

 ### Examples
-The following two tuples do match:
+This is a matching pair of tuples:

 ![](images/matched_tuples1.png)

-The following two tuples also match:
+and so is this one:

 ![](images/matched_tuples2.png)

-But the following tuples do not match:
+but these tuples do *not* match:

 ![](images/matched_tuples3.png)